Mandeep-17/Matplot-Seaborn/README.md

 # Matplot-Seaborn
-Projects realated to Matplot and Seaborn
+Projects related to Matplot and Seaborn